Andalusian horse: Early development

 The Andalusian horse is descended from the Iberian horses of Spain and Portugal, and derives its name from its place of origin, the Spanish region of Andalusia.
 Cave paintings show that horses have been present on the Iberian Peninsula as far back as 20,000 to 30,000 BCE.
 Although Portuguese historian Ruy d'Andrade hypothesized that the ancient Sorraia breed was an ancestor of the Southern Iberian breeds, including the Andalusian, genetic studies using mitochondrial DNA show that the Sorraia is part of a genetic cluster that is largely separated from most Iberian breeds.

-Throughout history, the Iberian breeds have been influenced by many different peoples and cultures who occupied Spain, including the Celts, the Carthaginians, the Romans, various Germanic tribes and the Arabs.
-The Iberian horse was identified as a talented war horse as early as 450 BCE.
+Throughout history, the Iberian breeds have been influenced by many different peoples and cultures who occupied Spain, including the Celts, Carthaginians, Romans, various Germanic tribes, and Arabs.
+The Iberian horse was identified as a talented warhorse as early as 450 BCE.
 Mitochondrial DNA studies of the modern Andalusian horse of the Iberian Peninsula and Barb horse of North Africa present convincing evidence that both breeds crossed the Strait of Gibraltar and were used for breeding with each other, influencing one another's bloodlines.
 Thus, the Andalusian may have been the first European "warmblood", a mixture of heavy European and lighter Oriental horses.
 Some of the earliest written pedigrees in recorded European history were kept by Carthusian monks, beginning in the 13th century.
-Because they could read and write, and were thus able to maintain careful records, monastics were given the responsibility for horse breeding by certain members of the nobility, particularly in Spain.
-Andalusian stud farms for breeding were formed in the late 15th century in Carthusian monasteries in Jerez, Seville and Cazalla.
+Because they could read and write, thus were able to maintain careful records, monastics were given the responsibility for horse breeding by certain members of the nobility, particularly in Spain.
+Andalusian stud farms for breeding were formed in the late 15th century in Carthusian monasteries in Jerez, Seville, and Cazalla.